What are dual-format editions?

 This invigorating film from Mike Leigh was his first international sensation.
 Melancholy and funny by turns, it is an intimate portrait of a working-class family in a suburb just north of London.

 Gord: “I like weird, but film has little to say.
 Works in end: pinned to floor in a pool of blood no medics pap taking photos; he's laughing, but is he dead?”

 Gord: “Criterion Collection: so powerful they have the bones of Richard III unearthed a month before the reissue.
 Wait until the Armageddon Bluray...yikes!”

 Gord: “Now listen here miss, I'm the director of this film and I'm telling you I want more heading shaking!”

-Gord: “While I'm hardly stupid enough to succumb to the latest corporate swindle of 3D TV I will certainly be buying this Blu-ray.
-A lovely & exuberant film.”
+Gord: “While I'm hardly stupid enough to succumb to the latest corporate swindle of 3D TV this is a lovely film.
+Pause Blu & look around it's FREE 3D! ”